xbeat/Machine-Learning/README.md

 Peer-to-Peer integration enables direct communication between systems without intermediaries.
 This pattern is ideal for small networks where systems can interact directly, sharing resources efficiently.
 Think of it as a group chat where everyone can talk to each other directly.

+## Key Matplotlib Functions for Data Scientists

+Introduction to Matplotlib

+Matplotlib is a powerful data visualization library for Python.
+It provides a wide range of functions to create various types of plots and charts.
+This presentation will cover key Matplotlib functions that every data scientist should learn, along with practical examples and code snippets.

 ## Regression Analysis Understanding R-Squared vs. Adjusted R-Squared in Python

 Introduction to Regression Analysis